One of the worst things to be is a midwit. And I am one.

 Point six is the one that causes trouble.
 And here’s where I like to think I differ from most midwits: I always try to acknowledge when I don’t know something, which happens quite a bit.

 I recently finished listening to a podcast where Dave Rubin spoke with Bret and Eric Weinstein.
-Now those guys are smart, on a level I could never hope to approach.
+[UPDATE: The more I learn about Rubin and the Weinstein brothers, my estimation of their intelligence lessens.
+That said, Eric’s insight, as you’ll read later in the article, is still a good one.]
 One thing that struck me was not their encyclopedic knowledge of a variety of topics, but how they approached the world:

 - They fully admitted when they didn’t have enough expertise to make anything other than an educated assumption based upon what they did understand